-The main GUI can be accessed by typing METAlab_GTG.
+The main GUI can be accessed by typing GTG.
 The toolbox has four stages, described in more detail below.

-Stage 1 - Preprocessing of Resting State fMRI Data:
+Stage 1 - Preprocessing of fMRI Data:

-This GUI accepts raw fMRI 4D timeseries data along with several other inputs, performs preprocessing, and creates a processed timeseries for each input ROI.
-All image inputs should be in .nii or .nii.gz format and LAS orientation.
+The GUI accepts raw 4D fMRI timeseries data, along with several other inputs, performs preprocessing, and outputs a processed timeseries for each ROI, for each participant.
+All image inputs should be .nii or .nii.gz format and LAS orientation.

-Cell array containing participant identifiers:
+Cell array of participant identifiers:

-- -This should be a variable in the matlab workspace; enter the name of the variable in this field. - -Needed to specify the files for each participant and must match the filenames (e.g., for a filename of EPI_001.nii.gz, the ID must be '001' not '1').
+- -A variable in the matlab workspace containing participant IDs - -Enter the variable name in this field - -IDs must match filenames (e.g., for the filename EPI\001.nii.gz, the ID must be '001' not '1')